Women in dentistry

 Read more about this in the author's PhD thesis from 1994.

-Dental Historian has recently been focusing on women and their place in dentistry:
+Dental Historian contains a number of articles focusing on women and their place in dentistry:

 Lilian's Ladies: a global perspective Part 1 (the role of America, North and South, in educating the first female dentists) by Melanie Parker.